Crystalline cohomology of rigid analytic spaces: Introduction

-Now we can state the next main result. \begin{theorem} There is a $\Bdr$-linear cohomology theory $X\mapsto R\Gamma_{\inf}(X/\Sigma):=R\Gamma(X/\Sigma_{\inf}, \calO_{X/\Sigma})$ for rigid spaces $X$ over $K$, with values in $\xi$-complete complexes in filtered derived category over $\Bdr$ (where the latter is equipped with $\xi$-adic filtration).
-It satisfies the following properties: \begin{enumerate}[(i)] \item(Reduction to $K$) There exists a natural filtered base change isomorphism
+Now we can state the next main result. \begin{theorem} There is a $\Bdr$-linear cohomology theory together with the filtration defined by $R\Gamma(X/\Sigma_{\inf}, \calJ^\ast_{X/\Sigma})$, for rigid spaces $X$ over $K$, and is taking values in the filtered complete derived category over $\Bdr$ (where the latter is equipped with $\xi$-adic filtration).
+It satisfies the following properties: \begin{enumerate}[label=\upshape{(\roman*)}] \item \emph{Reduction to $K$ (\Cref{inf-lev coh}.(iii)):} There exists a natural filtered base change isomorphism

-where $R\Gamma_{\inf}(X/K)$ is infinitesimal cohomology with its infinitesimal filtration in Theorem \ref{main1}. \footnote{As $\Bdr$ itself is filtered, such a tensor product formula is better understood as a derived pushout of filtered $\mathbb{E}_\infty$-algebras.}
+where $R\Gamma_{\inf}(X/K)$ is the infinitesimal cohomology with its infinitesimal filtration in Theorem \ref{main1}.